Is 29 a Good ACT Composite Score?

 | Science | 28–30 | 80–85 |

 Your scores probably hover around that 28–30 range.
-If one section is a 26, you’ll need higher scores elsewhere to pull the average up Not complicated — just consistent..
+If one section is a 26, you’ll need higher scores elsewhere to pull the average up That's the part that actually makes a difference.
+Still holds up..

 2. How Colleges Interpret the Composite